YaoQ/motion-detection-with-opencv/README.md

 # motion-detection-with-opencv
-Thanks to **Adrian Rosebrock**, he give us a very awesome project that using Respberry Pi ,python and OpenCv to detect motion.
-Details you can check this website:[Home Surveillance](http://www.pyimagesearch.com/2015/06/01/home-surveillance-and-motion-detection-with-the-raspberry-pi-python-and-opencv/).
+Thanks to **Adrian Rosebrock**, he gives us a very awesome project that using Respberry Pi, Python and OpenCv to detect motion.
+Details you can read this website:[Home Surveillance](http://www.pyimagesearch.com/2015/06/01/home-surveillance-and-motion-detection-with-the-raspberry-pi-python-and-opencv/).

 I has ported this intesting project to pcDuino8 Uno.